tkiat/my-writings-public/blog/software-dev/tools/vim-write-simple-ftplugin.md

 :setfiletype
 ```

-then type space and finally CTRL+D.
+After that, type `space` and then `CTRL+D`.

 ## ftplugin Basics

-First, I recommend you to learn the official introduction.
+At first, I recommend you to learn the official guide.

 ```vim
 :help write-plugin